 Since this service is performed remotely, E-design requires a bit of heavy work by the client, such as measuring and installing, but the designer does the rest.

-This is not an exhaustive list, but it will give you a good idea of the difference between a virtual designer or a traditional designer!
+This is not an exhaustive list, but it will give you a good idea of the difference between a virtual designer and a traditional designer!

 HIRING AN ONLINE DESIGNER IS IDEAL IF:

-- The client is able to measure and photograph his/her space.
+- The client can measure and photograph his/her space.

-- The client is able to articulate exactly what he/she likes through inspirational images and product links.
+- The client can articulate exactly what he/she likes through inspirational images and product links.

 - The customer wants to have a reduced design process in a few weeks.

-- The client is able to order products on his/her own and handle any return/exchange.
+- The client can order products on his/her own and handle any return/exchange.

-- The client is able to hire any contractor (painter, installer, etc.) on his/her own.
+- The client can hire any contractor (painter, installer, etc.) on his/her own.

-- The project does not require any type of structural change.
+- The project does not require any structural change.

 HIRING A TRADITIONAL DESIGNER IS IDEAL IF: